Mastic: benefits, dosage, contraindications

 Gastroesophageal reflux ✪✪✪✪✪

-Mastic gum proves beneficial in managing gastroesophageal reflux, offering significant relief from symptoms such as heartburn.
-Its use may improve the quality of life for individuals suffering from this common digestive condition.
+Mastic gum has been found to be beneficial in the management of gastroesophageal reflux, providing notable relief of symptoms such as heartburn.
+Its use may help improve the quality of life of people suffering from this common digestive condition.

 Posologie

 Is Chios mastic gum effective in the treatment of functional dyspepsia?
-A prospective randomised double-blind placebo controlled trial
+A prospective randomized double-blind placebo-controlled trial

 Traditional uses, phytochemistry and pharmacology of Chios mastic gum (Pistacia lentiscus var.
 Chia, Anacardiaceae): A review